 What We Can Do

 I believe that if people know about animals testing they will act.
 When you see the horrible photos or videos you can’t be horrified.
 I simply think you can’t.
 We can stop the testing by boycotting brands who do tests on animals.
 And no, you don’t have to investigate every single brand.
 Which is a lot of work, since companies try to hide this ugly truth.
-No, there are lists.
-Golden lists!
-A list of companies who do support animal testing (outside of the EU).
-This list is the list of brands to not buy products of.
-And there is also another list.
-The good list.
-A list of brand which do not support animal testings, ever!
-These list are made by PETA, an independent organization.
-If you don’t want to scroll through the entire list you can also search in their database.
+No, there is a tool.
+A golden tool!
+A tool which tells you which companies do support animal testing (outside of the EU) and which companies do not support animal testings, ever!
+This tool is made by PETA, an independent organization.
 Just type in the brand and the information you need to know will pop-up.
 Easy.

 When I looked at the lists for the first time I was really surprised.
 Well-known brands test on animals.
 Axe, L’Oreal, Braun, Air Wick, Always, Biotherm, Calvin Klein, Dove, Pampers en the list seems endless.
 These are all brands that have fancy commercials and are famous.
 And they have a dirty secret at the same time!

 With this list you can avoid brands that test their products on animals, yes!
 No unnecessary suffering.
 Another thing I can recommend is checking labels and certification.
 There is an official label which tells you that brands don’t test on animals.
 The Cruelty Free label.
 I try to maintain the rule: no label, no purchase.
 Right now, I mainly buy from Lush.
 They have the label and sell zero waste.